 Some cultures consider a rooster to be a Christian symbol.

-How have you responded when “the rooster” called for you?
+How have you responded when “the rooster” crowed for you?

 How does this Psalm offer hope in the face of trial?

 Prayers From and For the People and The Lord’s Prayer